Helper Room Setup Singapore 2026: MOM Requirements + 12-Item Checklist

 Is it OK to put a camera in my helper's room?

-No. Cameras in the helper's bedroom or bathroom violate MOM rules and can lead to work permit revocation.
+No. Cameras in the helper's bedroom or bathroom violate her privacy and can trigger MOM enforcement action.

 How much does it cost to set up a helper room?